Protective conductor resistance test devices

 • Disadvantage:

-Multifunction testers provide for applications where multiple test methods need to be device in a single device .
+Multifunction test devices provide advantages for applications where multiple test methods are to be combined in one device.

 • Typical combinations: